📅 Book an Appointment

 Labels can be highly intimidating, and it can be difficult to recognise patterns of coercive control that may have existed over long periods of time and to consider yourself as a victim or your partner as a perpetrator.
 However, a 2020 survey of Australian women conducted by the Australian Institute for Criminology (5) found that coercive control is “a very common feature of women who experience any form of violence or abuse within their relationships”.

 If you feel that you are currently experiencing coercive control in your life, help is available.
-A good place to start is by calling 1800 Respect on: 1800 737 732 who can inform you of support services in your local area.

 How to Talk about Death With Adults and Children